Background check

 A background check is a process used by an organisation or person to verify that an individual is who they claim to be, and check their past record to confirm education, employment history, and other activities, and for a criminal record.
 The frequency, purpose, and legitimacy of background checks vary among countries, industries, and individuals.
 An employment background check typically takes place when someone applies for a job, but it can also happen at any time the employer deems necessary.
 A variety of methods are used to complete these checks, including comprehensive database search and letters of reference.

 History

 In the United States

-Pre-September 11 2001, background checks were less common and less intrusive.
+Pre-September 11, 2001, background checks were less common and less intrusive.
 In the 2000s, background checks became far more common after 9/11.
 Government agencies such as the Transportation Security Administration (TSA) and U.S. Department of Homeland Security were created afterwards to protect national security and safeguard American citizens.
 These agencies were tasked with examining airport security, pre-flight screening, and predicting potential terror attacks.
 The Federal Bureau of Investigation has a catalogue of DNA, fingerprints, and other means of identification for people with past criminal activity.

 Purposes

-There are 17 common types of background checks employers use to verify a new hire.
-The checks can include:
+There are many types of background checks employers may use to verify a potential new hire.
+These checks can include: